-- limit security risks and prevent data leaks
+- Limits security risks and prevents data leaks

 As beneficial as effective ITAM practices can be, ineffective ones can be equally costly.

 What Happens With Improper ITAM

 The following two examples are from real companies.
 One had an effective ITAM system in place, and the other did not.